softworkz/embyuserwiki/Sync.md

 Administrators can manage all sync jobs for all users and devices by opening the server dashboard and navigating to **Sync**.

+From here they'll be able to manage all jobs, job settings and job items:

 ![](images/server/sync9.png)

 ## User Access